-Typical postwar suburban gardens were simpler than their Victorian and Edwardian predecessors.
-Plants with bold foliage and bright flowers were often used, but more sparingly.
-Popular plants included Corylines, Dahlias, and Roses.
-Rocks and pebbles were used for edging and pathways.
-Concrete was also used for pathways and for edging garden beds.
-Raised front balconies or terraces (sometimes tiled) became fashionable and these were often ornamented with pot plants.
+became fashionable and these were often ornamented with pot plants.
 From the 1950s to the 1970s front fences were generally low or non-existent.
 Boundary fences between properties were often abandoned for the front section of the block, in an effort to create a seamless, uninterrupted parklike landscape rather a series of boxed-in squares.
 Bush gardens were also developed from the 1970s, often in association with contemporary home designs of the period.

-11.5 Expanding metropolitan Melbourne and making new suburbs

-The City of Wyndham has seen extensive development since World War II.
+3.8.5 Expanding metropolitan Melbourne and making new suburbs The City of Wyndham has seen extensive development since World War II.
 Werribee had long been an area with a strong demand for housing, for example for workers at the Metropolitan Farm and the State Research Institute.
 From the 1960s and 1970s, Werribee was promoted as a favourable and attractive place to live.
 Touted as 'a home in the country', it offered the benefits of a metropolitan city but with plenty of open space and affordability.
 In 1971 the Melbourne Planning Scheme, prepared by the Board of Works, introduced Metropolitan Growth Areas as linear 'corridors' that enabled urban growth.
-These were zoned to allow for housing development, on the fringes of fast-growing areas of Melbourne.279 Werribee was designated one of these growth corridors for the wider Melbourne metropolitan area, with others being the Plenty Valley corridor and the south-eastern corridor, with each area being protected by a green wedge of preserved open space and natural vegetation.280
+These were zoned to allow for housing development, on the fringes of fast-growing areas of Melbourne.224 Werribee was designated one of these growth corridors for the wider Melbourne metropolitan area, with others being the Plenty Valley corridor and the south-eastern corridor, with each area being protected by a green wedge of preserved open space and natural vegetation.225

-279 Dingle and Rasmussen 1991, pp. 319-320, redact plan on p.
+'I'm a bit worried about our Gloria - she says she and Wayne are going to live in a corridor', Figure 63.
+Understanding growth corridors: a cartoon from the Herald, 3 December 1971.
+(Source: Dingle and Rasmussen, Vital Connections, 1991) This period saw a significant increase in residential development, with new housing developments emerging in areas that had previously been farmland.
+Hoppers Crossing was developed as a new planned suburb and was largely privately developed.
+The transformation of Hoppers Crossing was rapid; in 1960 it had one general store and by 1994 the population was around 40,000.226 The increase in residential development has impacted the rural character for which the region was known, particularly in the eastern portions that have rapidly been transformed to become the outer 224 Dingle and Rasmussen 1991, pp. 319-320, redact plan on p.
 320; Duncan 1982, p.
-86.

-Ministry for Planning and Environment 1989.
+86. 225 Ministry for Planning and Environment 1989.
 'Werribee Growth Area: A technical report', October 1989, p.
-10.

-Figure 73 Understanding growth corridors: a cartoon from the Herald, 3 December 1971.
-Source: Dingle and Rasmussen, Vital Connections, 1991

-This period saw a significant increase in residential development, with new housing developments emerging in areas that had previously been farmland.
-Hoppers Crossing was developed as a new planned suburb and was largely privately developed.
-The transformation of Hoppers Crossing was rapid; in 1960 it had one general store and by 1994 the population was around 40,000.281

-The increase in residential development has impacted the rural character for which the region was known, particularly in the eastern portions that have rapidly been transformed to become the outer suburbs of Melbourne.
-Nonetheless, the municipality retains many rural areas which continue to attract those seeking country living.

-12.0 GOVERNING AND KEEPING ORDER

-- Former Shire Hall, Werribee (HO110) - House (Former police paddocks area), Werribee (HO79)
+10. 226 Victorian Places, Hoppers Crossing.